-In Canada’s common-law jurisdictions – ie, all provinces and territories other than Quebec – common-law jurisprudence is a key component of real estate law.
+In Canada’s common-law jurisdictions – that is, all provinces and territories other than Quebec – common-law jurisprudence is a key component of real estate law.
 In addition, some real estate-related common-law principles have been codified in legislation in Canada’s common-law jurisdictions.
-In Quebec, the Civil Code (similar to those in use in many continental European countries) serves as the primary source of law, although case law clarifies issues that remain after the application of the Civil Code of Quebec.
+In Quebec, the Civil Code (similar to those in use in many continental European countries) serves as the primary source of law, although case law clarifies issues that remain after the application of the Civil Code.

 International law is not a significant source of real estate law in Canada.
 Nevertheless, international treaties are occasionally reflected in Canadian real estate legislation.
 Orders of foreign courts are enforceable in Canada under certain conditions.

 The real estate industry experienced palpable change in 2022 as the global economy emerged from the restrictions and habits created by the global COVID-19 pandemic.
 The real estate market has been particularly impacted by ongoing shifts in interpersonal workplace dynamics and related residential demands.
 As Bank of Canada interest rates have risen, the market has experienced a trend of tightened lending conditions and requirements in order to access more capital.
 Rising interest rates combined with fluctuating market dynamics have created additional market tension and a resettling of pricing expectations and valuations, which are advantageous for some players with capital on reserve, while more conservative groups await greater market stability.
 Regarded by many as a post-pandemic “cooling phase”, long-term and ongoing decreases in sales and valuations are not generally predicted.
 Overall, however, favourable projects are proceeding based on a positive long-term market view, and several months into 2023, optimism as to stabilised interest rates and the availability of capital has risen.